Fall in Love with

 Sünnhof - 1

-Portrait perspective under colorful umbrella canopy at Sünnhof
+Adriana under colorful umbrella canopy at Sünnhof.

 In recent decades, the inner courtyard was thoughtfully renovated and adapted to host small shops, restaurant, cafes, and a hotel (Mercure Grand Hotel Biedermeier Wien).
 Despite being just a short walk from Wien Mitte and the busy commercial areas of the 3rd district, Sünnhof has managed to retain its quiet character.